Walking Control Based on Step Timing Adaptation: Problem formulation and viability

-This representation is very convenient, as is sufficient to constraint the DCM motion without considering the stable part to ensure stable walking, for example by constraining the DCM location at the end of a specified time $\xi(T)$ as in \cite{englsberger2015three}.
+This representation is very convenient, as it is sufficient to constrain the DCM motion without considering the stable part to ensure stable walking, for example by constraining the DCM location at the end of a specified time $\xi(T)$ as in \cite{englsberger2015three}.
 In this case, a terminal condition (captured state) is set at the end of a predefined number of steps, and the desired DCM at the end of the current step is recursively computed.

 This is not the only way to keep the DCM from diverging.
 In fact, a legged robot can instantaneously change its CoP location $u_0$ by taking a step \cite{koolen2012capturability} in order to limit the DCM motion.
 This is for example the approach taken in \cite{pratt2006capture}.
-In \cite{koolen2012capturability}, it was shown that the $\infty$-step capturability region was solely a function of the maximum step length and minimum step time.
-Therefore, any viable state will remain viable as long as the next step timing and location satisfy this $\infty$-step capturability constraint.
+In \cite{koolen2012capturability}, it was shown that the $\infty$-step capturability region is only a function of the maximum step length and minimum step time.
+Therefore, any viable state remains viable as long as the next step timing and location are decided such that the distance between the DCM and next step location does not exceed a certain bound.
 It is the approach we exploit in this paper.